simonwep/presentr/README.md

     // Will be called on every slide change. onSlide(state) {
-        state.presentr,        // Current instance
+        state.presentr;        // Current instance
-        state.slideIndex,      // Current slide index
+        state.slideIndex;      // Current slide index
-        state.slides,          // Slides as HTMLElements (Array)
+        state.slides;          // Slides as HTMLElements (Array)
-        state.slidePercent,    // Decimal percent value of how much of your slides are over state.fragmentIndex,   // Current fragment index
+        state.slidePercent;    // Decimal percent value of how much of your slides are over state.fragmentIndex;   // Current fragment index
-        state.fragments,       // Fragments as array in an array which index is the slide index state.fragmentPercent  // Same as slidePercent but for fragments on the current slide },
+        state.fragments;       // Fragments as array in an array which index is the slide index state.fragmentPercent;  // Same as slidePercent but for fragments on the current slide },

     // Will be called on every fragment change.